Skip to Main Content

 • Specify the embargo period (Reviewer role only):

-• PLEASE NOTE: The embargo period will change to Immediately in 2025.
-This means your full text must be processed by NIHMS and be viewable to the public in PMC by the first date of online publication of the manuscript.
+• There is no embargo period allowed by the NIH under the current policy.
+This means your full text must be processed by NIHMS and be viewable to the public in PMC by the first date of online publication of the manuscript at the journal's site.

 • Click the Confirm button to continue.